Guide to the Business School Capstone Project - Types & Examples

 Choosing a Capstone Topic

 Many MBA programs provide some structured options for choosing a capstone topic.
 This can mean students are allowed to select from a list of possible partnership opportunities; it can also mean that faculty advisors will work with students to find a topic that meets the student’s strengths, weaknesses, and goals.
-But in other programs, MBA students are given more freedom to choose both their topic and their partner organization.
+But in other programs, MBA students are more free to choose their topic and their partner organization.

 Some examples of MBA capstone topics include:

-- What are the short-term outcomes of a mutual fund’s impact-investing initiative?
+• What are the short-term outcomes of a mutual fund’s impact-investing initiative?

-- What is the market feasibility of a startup’s application in target demographics?
+• What is the market feasibility of a startup’s application in target demographics?

 How an MBA Capstone is Graded